UST-MICO/mico/docs/mico-core/java/io/github/ust/mico/core/model/MicoVersion.rst

    Wrapper for a \ :java:ref:`Version`\  that adds the functionality for a version prefix, so that versions like, e.g., 'v1.2.3' are possible.

+   Note that this class is only used for business logic purposes and instances are not persisted.

 Methods
 -------
 compareTo